Tag: Protecting Groups

 The very first introduction of the Troc protecting group was already… very advanced!
 Woodward and co-workers used the starting material below in the synthesis of cephalosporin C, an antibiotic natural product.
 [2]

-This is a cool example where one of the three Troc groups does not decarboxylate (the one on the right).
-This is because it was not attached to a free alcohol, but rather, only the trichloroethoxy was masking the free acid.
-Because this is not a free carbamate or carbonate, we do not see a decarboxylation.
+This is a cool example where just one of the three groups decarboxylates.
+The others are not true Troc groups but were instead masking the free acid.
+If we do not have a free carbamate or carbonate after reductive elimination, we do not see a decarboxylation.

 Troc Protection conditions [3]